 Overview of the State of Texas Class A Commercial Driver's License written test.
 Includes preparation for mastery of the Commercial Driver's License written examination, general truck-driving skills with hands-on component, and instruction coordinated with the Department of Transportation.
-The Harlingen location is a third-party examining site.

-- Describe basic inspection and testing techniques used for a pretrip inspection. - Describe basic air brakes inspection and test. - Demonstrate proper shifting, double clutching, backing skills, coupling and uncoupling, and yard skills. - Understand and pass commercial rules, general knowledge, combination and air brakes exams. - Upon passing the course (70 percent), each student will receive a certificate of completion and obtain their Commercial Driver's License.
+- Describe basic inspection and testing techniques used for a pre-trip inspection. - Describe basic air brakes inspection and test. - Demonstrate proper shifting, double clutching, backing, coupling and uncoupling, and yard skills. - Understand and pass a pre-trip inspection, general knowledge and air brakes exam. - Upon passing the course (70 percent), each student will receive a certificate of completion.